Panasonic FZ1000 vs LX100

 - More heavily discounted: Has been on the market for longer (launched in June 2014).

-Reasons to prefer the Panasonic Lumix DMC-LX100:
+Arguments in favor of the Panasonic Lumix DMC-LX100:

 - More dynamic range: Captures a broader range of light and dark details (0.8 EV of extra DR).